skk1007/Java-SpringBoot-ERP-Project/README.md

 Able to perform CRUD for different business functions<br>
 Design and develop the entire project from 0 to 1, including tech selection, system design, develop, testing, and deploy<br>
 Applied RESTful API and test through Swagger and PostMan<br>
-Deloyed on AWS EC2 linux connecting with MySQL on RDS<br>
+Deloyed on AWS EC2 linux and MySQL on RDS<br>
 Welcome to visit the ERP system through the link below <br>
 http://35.73.30.92:3008/